What does the engine management light mean?

 As sophisticated as they may be, modern cars can develop glitches, and it’s possible turning the engine on and off may be enough for the EML to disappear.

-If the cause of the issue was simple (EG a loose fuel cap) then putting this right and restarting the car may resolve issues, either immediately or after a short while of driving.
-If the light doesn’t go out after you’ve fixed the issue you will need to have it reset, though, and this will require plugging in an OBD (on-board diagnostics) tool – which is probably a good idea anyway, as the technician with this will be able to scan for any error codes that might be present – it’s possible for more than one thing to go wrong at a time, after all.
+If the light doesn’t go out after you’ve fixed the issue you will need to have it reset, and this will require plugging in an OBD (on-board diagnostics) tool at a dealer or garage.
+Having a professional look over the car is probably a good idea anyway, as the technician will use the OBD tool to scan for any error codes that might be present – it’s possible for more than one thing to go wrong at a time, after all.

 Is an engine management light an MOT failure?